You can download our iOS App here:

-Push Processing and Pull Processing will change the look of the film.
+Pushing and pulling will change the look of the film.
 Pushing is good for lowlight situations – it will add contrast and often make the grain more noticeable.
 Pulling will take away contrast giving you better detail in your shadows and will make grain less noticeable.
 Pulling film works great for black and white especially contrasty scenes with a lot of shadow detail.

 Almost anything, including C-41, E-6 Slide Film and Black & White processes.
 We can also do all types of black & white infrared and E-6 slide infrared films.
 Be sure to write on the package that it contains IR film.

 Black and white films are processed using the manufacturer’s suggested times ( then adjusted based on film type trends) as a normal process.
-35mm Slide Film is mounted in GEPE plastic mounts.
+35mm Slide Film is optionally mounted in GEPE plastic mounts.

-If you send in C-22 film, it will be processed as black & white.
+If you send in old C-22 film, it will be processed as black & white.
 The chemicals necessary for this color process were discontinued many years ago.

 We CANNOT develop any Kodachrome, Disc Film, Triple Print, AGFA Scala or 5247 Seattle Film Works film.